Every other month the Idaho Business Review hosts a panel discussion featuring five or six industry-relevant panelists.

 The panels are moderated by an attorney from Holland and Hart and are recorded for review and publication.

-At the Idaho Business Review’s Feb.
-7 breakfast series, a panel of industry experts will talk about these issues and more as they look for ways to help restaurant owners succeed.
-The event begins with breakfast and networking at 8 am and ends promptly at 10 am.
+At the Idaho Business Review’s June 6 breakfast series, a panel of retail experts will discuss these topics and more.
+The event begins with breakfast and networking at 8 amand ends promptly at 10 am.

 Andrea Nilson is a senior director and retail/investment specialist at Cushman and Wakefield Commercial Realty Advisors in Boise.

 Nilson started her career as surplus real estate manager with, where she was responsible for real estate dispositions totaling more than 9 million square feet.
 Before that she was vice president of acquisitions for Heslin Becker Properties, a premier development company based in Southern California.
 Nilson was recently selected to serve on the Cushman & Wakefield Americas Retail Advisory Group .
 She holds a BA in international business from the College of Idaho.